GrowingPineapple/linkedin-message-scraper/README.md

-# LinkedIn: Scrape all your messages
+# LinkedIn: Inbox Message Scraper
 If you would want to scrape all the inbox messages, this script could be use for that.

 The purpose of this repository is for iillustratory purposes only.